frederickbyte/portfolio/content/blog/ahead-november/index.md

 ---
-title: Looking ahead to November
+title: Looking Ahead to November
 description: The principles that should guide us when voting, and what that means for November
 date: '2020-07'
 category: 'politics, philosophy'